 Underfunded pools are reactivated and moved to the active pools section once the minimum stake requirements are met (their status is updated in the following block).

-To reactivate a banned pool after the 90 day ban is complete, a candidate must increase their stake by any amount as long as the amount is at least equal to the minimum stake requirements.
+To reactivate a banned pool after the 90 day ban is complete, a candidate must increase their stake by any amount as long as the total amount is equal to at least the minimum stake requirements.
 Adding stake calls the

 stake function and reinstates the pool.

-If a validator in the set is removed for malicious behavior, a new validator set (containing the current set minus the malicious validator) is installed into the protocol.
-This modified set completes the current staking epoch, and rewards are distributed equally among the modified set.
+If a validator in the set is removed for malicious behavior (banned), a new validator set containing the current set minus the malicious validator is installed into the protocol.
+This modified set containing 1 less validator completes the current staking epoch, and rewards are distributed equally among the modified set.